Snowythevulpix/PsyduckAnimeBeta/README.md

 To start using PsyduckAnime:
 1. Visit [PsyduckAnime](https://www.psyduckanime.lol).
-2. Create an account or log in.
+2. Login with your discord account to sync login (tba).
 3. Browse through the collection and start watching your favorite Pokémon episodes hassle-free.

 ## Credits